JardaMartan/meeting-recording/README.md

 b) If the sender matches the **approved_users** or **approved_domains** from [config/config.json](./config/config.json), the Bot responds with the form for entering a meeting number and host email.
 <img src="./images/form-2.png" width="50%">
 c) Try getting some recording.

+### 10. Update the Bot Code
+This is a work in progress, in order to keep up with the code changes following command sequence is needed:
+a) Update the Bot code:
+`git pull`
+Enter and save commit message or resolve conflicts if asked.
+b) Shutdown the Bot:
+`docker-compose down`
+c) Rebuild the Bot:
+`docker-compose build`
+d) Run the Bot:
+`docker-compose up -d`